Sunday, September 28, 2025

 "The Vanished"- Introduction

 investigation?
-Not evaporated Japanese, as she first hears of them from filmmaker guy.
 Anyhow, "there we were, two months later, foreign to this enigmatic culture, our only compass being our guide's perseverance in the face of shadows..."
 Nauseating, I agree.
-As for the "compass"- we shall see in later installments whether a sextant would have been the smarter choice.
+As for the "compass"- we shall see in later installments whether a sextant wouldn't have been the smarter choice.

 Subscribe to: